jdjwelsch/smart-led/README.md

-Also check that you entered the correct IP address and port for your backend server in this script, as this is important for the device to be able to register itself oon start up.
+Also check that you entered the correct IP address and port for your backend server in this script, as this is important for the device to be able to register itself on start up.

 ## Set up backend
 TODO: